-The Rekener Account Control Center gives you the ability to create powerful metrics that show you data about accounts, groups of accounts, or your business as a whole.
+The Rekener Platform gives you the ability to create powerful metrics that show you data about accounts, groups of accounts, or your business as a whole.
 In addition, you are able to drilldown into the source data for any of these metrics.

 How to Drilldown